Victordtesla24/containerised-birth-time-rectifier/tests/README.md

 2. Ensure environment variables are set correctly.
 3. Check Redis connection if using the Redis rate limiter.
 4. If OpenAI tests are failing, check the OpenAI API key.
+5. For questionnaire tests, verify the Docker volume persistence.

-For more information, see the API sequence tests documentation in `tests/API_SEQUENCE_TESTS.md`.
+For more information, see the API sequence tests documentation in `tests/API_SEQUENCE_TESTS.md` and questionnaire tests documentation in `tests/integration/QUESTIONNAIRE_TESTS.md`.